Course Overview

 Future Learning: Discussing advanced techniques and potential avenues for further study.

-My aim in teaching would be only to cover the basics of the sitar at a foundational level, and to inspire confidence so a student can then find a more suitable long-term teacher to progress them towards raags and to learn in more depth within the structure of Indian Classical Music.
+My aim in "teaching" would be only to cover the basics of the sitar at a foundational level, and to inspire confidence so a student can then find a more suitable long-term teacher to help them progress towards raags, and to learn in more depth within the structure of Indian Classical Music.

-I am also happy to teach people some basic accompaniment to bhajans and pop songs if they are interested to try and emulate my current style of playing.
+I am also happy to teach some basic accompaniment to bhajans and pop songs if anyone is interested to try and emulate my current style of playing.

 Yes.
 If you don't have a sitar, you will either need to buy or rent one to be able to practice outside of the weekly lessons.

-No knowledge of musical theory is required, as this can be taught in the classes.
+No prior knowledge of musical theory is required, as this can be taught in the classes.

 Highly unlikely.
-If you've already learned the basics, you will probably not get a lot out of beginner lessons with me... but feel free to get in touch, I can recommend you some great teachers / organisations that can help you progress on your journey!
+If you've already learned the basics, you will probably not get a lot out of beginner lessons with me... but feel free to get in touch anyway, I can recommend you some great teachers / organisations that can help you progress on your journey!

 It's a steep learning curve, akin to going to the gym - progress will be fast if you dedicate time to practice, but over time the improvement becomes more and more incremental.